grpc-ecosystem/grpc-gateway/docs/docs/development/installation_for_cygwin.md

     go install

-This will compile and install your grpc-gateway service into `$GOPATH/bin`.
+This will compile and install your gRPC-Gateway service into `$GOPATH/bin`.